 Contact us to find out how Corporate Sponsorships can enhance your company’s visibility to a target audience or provide marketing and contact opportunities with both academics and students.

 Broad-Based Black Economic Empowerment (B-BBEE)

 Under the Revised B-BBEE Codes of Good Practice, Skills Development spending now encompasses education and training of both employees and non-employees (such as university students and staff).
 All Wits degree and short course programmes are aligned to the B-BBEE Skills Development Learning Programme Matrix and qualify for varying amounts of skills development spending.
-For more information, click alongside to access the BBBEE Investment Solutions Brochure.
+For more information, access the BBBEE Investment Solutions Brochure.

 Important B-BBEE Considerations:

 - The terms and conditions of the sponsorship will need to meet specific criteria to qualify for B-BBEE Scorecard points.

 - Up to 15% of your B-BBEE Skills Development spending can fund student accommodation, catering and travelling expenses.